allegro/bigcache/README.md

 ## Bigcache vs Freecache
 Both caches provide the same core features but they reduce GC overhead in different ways.
-Bigcache relays on `map[uint64]uint32`, freecache implements its own mapping built on slices to reduce number of pointers.
+Bigcache relies on `map[uint64]uint32`, freecache implements its own mapping built on slices to reduce number of pointers.

 Results from benchmark tests are presented above.